RunOnFlux/FluxInfoWP/infoforflux/readme.txt

 == Description ==

-Displays dApp expiration date amd other Fulx network info
+Displays dApp expiration date and other Flux network info Will display notices about app specification updates that should be done.

 ## Getting Started ##